Grammar errors in student essays can frustrate students and teachers.

 - We exchanged pleasantries. (noun)

-- We were pleasant. (adjective)
+- Yesterday, we were pleasant. (adjective)

 - We pleasantly spoke. (adverb)